gitter-badger/luda/site/html/_general/introduction.md

 ### Element

-Element is the basic unit to create page elements.
-Each element has a specific function, the can be used alone or combined together to create collections.
-For example, `button` can exists alone and can be combined to create a `button group`.
+Elements are basic visible units to create user interface.
+Each element has a specfic function, they don't rely on other elements.
+They can be used alone or combined together to create collections.
+For example, `button` can exist alone or combined to create a `button group`.

 ### Collection

-Collections are used to descripe common use cases, they can be combinations of elements, collections or extensions of other collections.
-For example, `form button` is the collection of a `form text` field and a `button` element.
+Collections are implementations of generally used UI patterns.
+They can be combinations or extensions based on elements or other collections.
+For example, `form button` is a search bar like component.
+It's the combination of a `form text field` element and a `button` element.

 ### Utility

-Most utilities are single css rule with important declaration,they are used to define universal pattern or fast override built in styles.
+Most utilities are single css rule with important declaration, they are used to define universal pattern or fast override built in styles.
 For example, the utility `.rel` contains a single css rule `positon:relative !important`.

 ### Behavior